Skip to content

 Before you do anything else, choose a business structure.
 You’ll need that information for the rest of the business registration process.

-• Having sole proprietorship (U.S., CA) or becoming a sole trader (UK, AU) allows you to run your business alone and have complete control over it.
+• Set up a sole proprietorship (U.S., CA) or become a sole trader (UK, AU) to run your business alone and have complete control over it.
 This is the most common option for individuals starting a landscaping business.

 • Register as a partnership (U.S., CA, UK), or form a joint venture or co-operative (AU) if you’re starting your business with two or more self-employed people.

-• If your business has medium or high liability risk, register as a limited liability company or LLC (U.S.), corporation (CA), limited company or limited partnership (UK), or company (AU).
-This will help protect your personal assets in case of legal problems.
+• Register as a limited liability company or LLC (U.S.), corporation (CA), limited company or limited partnership (UK), or company (AU) if your business has medium or high liability risk.
+This will help protect your personal assets in case of any legal issues.

 READ MORE: Should I incorporate my small business?